Want to know how to Incubate Chicken Eggs so you can hatch some baby chicks?

 Setting Up Your Incubator

 The top thing you need when learning how to incubate chicken eggs is a good quality incubator.
 You can pick up incubators at any of the farm stores around you.
 You can also look on Craigslist or your Facebook marketplace for used incubators.
-Mine is a used incubator that I got from a friend, a local friend and it works very well.
+Mine is a used incubator that I got from a local friend and it works very well.

 I’ve had it for several years and it’s just like the one I used when I was learning how to incubate chicken eggs.
 It has hatched several hundred chickens, baby checks very successfully and very easy to use.